Deep Generative Quantile Bayes: Introduction

 Our contributions can be summarized as follows: \begin{enumerate} \item We extend the approach of \cite{polson2023generative} from a one-dimensional to a $d$-dimensional parameter $\theta$ using two strategies.
 The first naive strategy consists of learning $d$ univariate samplers exploiting a chain-rule representation of the joint distribution $\pi(\theta\C X)$.
-Given a specific ordering of the variables in $\theta$, we learn these samplers sequentially by adding previous parameters (simulated from the previous univariate posterior samplers) into the training data table for the next parameter in the sequence.
-Next, we develop our quantile learning approach. \item As a byproduct, our multivariate quantile learning method enables direct simulation from {\em multivariate} Bayesian credible sets.
+Given a specific ordering of the variables in $\theta$, we learn these samplers sequentially by adding previous parameters (simulated from the previous univariate posterior samplers) into the training data table for the next parameter in the sequence {(See, Section \ref{sec:autoreg})}.
+Next, we develop our quantile learning approach { for generative Bayes}. \item As a byproduct, our multivariate quantile learning method enables direct simulation from {\em multivariate} Bayesian credible sets.
 Credible sets are fundamental for Bayesian inference and we can target them directly without imposing any strict geometry structure (which would otherwise be the case using an MCMC or ABC approach). {A convex hull of the sampled points then provides an estimate of the credible set}. \item Not all deep learning architectures can be equally useful in generative modeling.
 We design a particular network for automatic summary statistics learning capable of handling both an increasing number of observations and the dependencies between them.
-Using this approach, we observe contraction of estimated credible sets with increasing sample size, a phenomenon that we call {\em support shrinkage}.
+Using this approach, we observe contraction of estimated credible sets with increasing sample size, a phenomenon that we call {\em support shrinkage}. { If the credible sets are converging to the oracle sets based on the true posterior, support shrinkage is a necessary sign. }